allanNAIT/allanNAIT.github.io/comp1017/module3/23-horizontal-nav/horizontal-nav.md

+---
+layout: page
-# 23 - Styling Horizontal Navigation
+title: 23 - Styling Horizontal Navigation
+---
 The following file is required for this lesson:
 * [css-horizontal-menu.zip](files/css-horizontal-menu.zip)